mayasamra/mayasamra/README.md

 ### Hi there 👋

-My name is Maya Samra, and I'm a first-year computer science student at Carleton University.
+My name is Maya Samra and I'm a second-year incoming transfer student for mathematics at the University of Waterloo.
 I'm using GitHub as a tool to expand my programming capabilities and to practice new coding skills.

 - 😄 Pronouns: she/her
-- 🌱 I’m currently learning: CSS, HTML, and JavaScript
+- 🌱 I’m currently learning: JavaScript, Node.js, and React
 - ➡️ In the future, I plan on learning: C/C++ and C#
-- ⚡ Fun fact: I am a huge fan of mathematics!
+- ⚡ Fun fact: I love pure mathematics!